1zhanN/Project_Smart_City/README.md

 Our second year university project which covers the pillars/concepts of OOP

-ہمسفر    |  Exploring Cities Redisgned
+ہمسفر    |  Exploring Cities Redesigned

 Is a Smart City platform whose usability covers all of the important things you can expect from a city oriented assistant.
 You’re a tourist in a new city? ہمسفر | is for you, you’re an international student or wanting to study in a new city, well we got you covered.
 Stuck in an unknown environment?
 We can help you get on track.